neurodata/bilateral-connectome/docs/slides/princeton/princeton.md

 ---

-# But it is methodologically hard to compare connectomes!
+# But it is methodologically hard to compare connectomes! this is a test

 ---